Cordoba Andalucia, Spain Travel Guide

 Day 2 and an optional Day 3 explore more cultural gems.

-Days 4-7 feature enriching day trips from Cordoba.
+Days 4-7 feature enriching excursions from Cordoba.

 For stays longer than two weeks, consider renting an apartment in Axerquían or San Basilio neighborhoods.

-Focus on language education and cultural activities.
+Focus on language education and cultural things to do.

 Explore surrounding countryside, less-visited towns, and natural parks.